burakdede/windigo-android/README.md

 # Whats New

 * Current operations working on asynchronously thanks to AsyncTask code will be much cleaner.
+* Choose your http client **Windigo** works with most of them.
+Currently support Apache HttpClient, HttpUrlConnectionClient and Square's OkHttpClient
+* Removed annotation support for **QueryObjectParam** which let you map POJO to request parameters.

 # How it works